MahApps/mahapps.github.com/guides/quick-start.md

 #### Using Built-In Styles

 All of MahApp.Metro's resources are contained within separate resource dictionaries.
-In order for most of the controls to adopt the MahApps.Metro theme, you will need to add the following ResourceDictionaries to your `App.xaml`
+In order for most of the controls to adopt the MahApps.Metro theme, you will need to add the following ResourceDictionaries to your `App.xaml`.

 **App.xaml**